-Administrative activities include a range of tasks across multiple Divisions.
+Administrative activities include a range of tasks across multiple divisions.
 Such tasks include general government services related to storm water management programs and miscellaneous administrative tasks such as contract management, invoice processing, and accounting.

-Development Planning and Construction Management
+Development Planning

-Development planning and construction management relate to both public and private projects.
-City capital projects are primarily the responsibility of the Public Works Department and private discretionary projects are primarily the responsibility of the Community Development Department.
-Tasks include development planning review, project management, and construction site inspections.
+Development planning relates to both public and private projects.
+City capital projects are primarily the responsibility of the Public Works Branch and private discretionary projects are primarily the responsibility of the Community and Economic Development.